markoravnice25/GA-Project-1-Football-Frogger/readme.md

 * The timer - when something is in the same div container it makes micro-movements as the timer's digits change.
 To solve this, I moved the timer into it's own block.

 ## **Future improvements**
+* BETTER USE OF CSS and STYLING in General - definitely needed to improve the styling.
+* Add audio and new dynamic screens for key events - goals scored and game finished.
 * more regualar git add/commit/push to git hub with clear comments.
 * have all English players with their own character/player.
 * Allow for 2 player game - Where the second option is for an English player to attack the Croatian defence.
 * function to pick which footballer you want to dribble with.
 * time-limit for player dribbling to make it more difficult and prevent dribbling around the sides (which is easier).
 * change window alerts to a div with better styling.
-* Add audio and new screens for key events - goals scored and game finished.
-* BETTER USE OF CSS and STYLING in General.

 ## **Bugs**
 * no obvious bugs